rsanchezmo/jaxer/docs/model.rst

 Where :math:`y_i` is the actual value and :math:`\hat{y}_i` is the predicted value.
 However, there are other loss functions that could be used such as the **mean average percentage error** or the **huber loss**.

-The `jax` implementation of the loss function is:
+The :code:`jax` implementation of the loss function is:

 .. code-block:: python